A. T. Mahmud: Legacy

 Mahmud has been described as a "legendary children's song writer" and "a true champion of children’s education".
 In 1999 he received the Artists Award from the Minister of Education and Culture.
 He was the recipient of the 2003 AMI Lifetime Achievement Award.
 That same year, the Indonesian government awarded him the Bintang Budaya Parama Dharma medal.

 His work is credited with launching the career of child star Tasya.
-In 2000, his works (sung by Tasya) were compiled by Sony Wonder and released as Libur Tlah Tiba: Karya Abadi MT Mahmud (Holiday has Arrived: The Eternal Works of MT Mahmud), which went double platinum.
+In 2000, his works (sung by Tasya) were compiled by Sony Wonder and released as Libur Tlah Tiba: Karya Abadi A. T. Mahmud (Holiday has Arrived: The Eternal Works of A. T. Mahmud), which went double platinum.
 The album was followed by two more: Gembira Berkumpul (Come Together in Excitement) and Ketupat Lebaran (A Rice Cake for Eid ul-Fitr).

 His melodies are so memorable that the prominent Indonesian classical music composer and pianist Ananda Sukarlan has made variations, paraphrases and fantasies for piano solo based on several of his memorable children songs, such as "Ambilkan Bulan, Bu", "Pelangi, pelangi", "Pemandangan" and many others.

 Google Doodles honored Mahmud on what would have been his 94th birthday.